 - Don’t place too many things around your CTAs.

-I tried using more whitespace on my Traffic System landing page and saw a small increase in my conversion rate.
+I tried using more white space on my Traffic System landing page and saw a small increase in my conversion rate.
 The increase was 8%, but I didn’t have statistical significance.
 It would take 30 to 60 more days for the test to end, so I stopped it.
-Hopefully you will have better luck with testing this method than I did.
+Perhaps you will have better luck with testing this method than I did.

-Lesson learned: Putting too many elements around your call to actions can be deadly to your conversion rate.
-Use whitespace to draw more attention to your CTAs.
+Lesson learned: Putting too many elements around your calls to action can be deadly to your conversion rate.
+Use white space to draw more attention to your CTAs.

 Tactic #11: No call to actions

-Would you dare to remove your call to actions?
+Would you dare to remove your calls to actions?
 Tim Sykes did this with his site on his store page and found something interesting.
-He didn’t do this because he wanted to run an a/b test, but instead his developer didn’t finish his ecommerce store.
+He didn’t do this because he wanted to run an A/B test.
+It happened because his developer didn’t finish his ecommerce store.

 By removing his CTAs and by adding an email address on his store page, he got more inquires from potential customers than what he used to get when he had CTA buttons in his ecommerce store.

-Lesson learned: flooding your website with call to actions isn’t always good because it may cause people to feel that you are there only to sell them on something.
-When you remove your call to actions it can potentially cause a reverse effect in which people may want something they feel they can’t buy anymore.
+Lesson learned: flooding your website with call to actions isn’t always good because it may cause people to feel that your only goal is to sell them something.
+Removing your calls to action can potentially have a reverse effect on people who may want something they feel they can’t have.

-What worked for me and the other websites above may not work for you.
+What worked for me and other websites above may not work for you.
 And what didn’t work for them may work for you.
-In the end you are going to have to test your call to actions if you want to find out what’s best for your user base.
+In the end, you will have to test your calls to action if you want to find out what’s best for your user base.

-The big takeaway that you should get from this blog post is that you need to constantly run a/b tests.
-If you don’t try to improve your conversion rates they won’t go up.
+The big takeaway from this blog post is that you need to run A/B tests constantly.
+If you don’t try to improve your conversion rates, they won’t go up.
 Don’t be afraid to test!

-What other ways can you improve your call to actions?
+In what other ways can you improve your calls to action?